Chicken Phall

 Chicken Phall |

-Phall curry can vary slightly from establishment to establishment, but the constant theme is that it's always an extremely hot curry, and the hottest one that the establishment makes.
-It is spiced up using a healthy dose of chilli powder and a generous amount of extremely spicy chillies.
-Sometimes Habanero or Scotch Bonnet chillies are used, but more often than not superhot chillies are used, and the Naga Morich is the most commonly used variety.
-This makes sense when you consider that most of the Indian restaurants and takeaways in the UK are owned by Bangladeshis, and that the Bangladeshis hold the Naga Morich chilli in very high regard, often referring to it as the 'queen of chillies'.
+Phall curry can vary slightly from establishment to establishment, but the constant theme is that it's always an extremely hot curry, and one of the hottest curries that the establishment makes.
+Some phall curries have a thickish tomato-based sauce, while others are cooked in the same way as all the other British Indian restaurant style curries using base gravy.
+It is spiced up using a healthy dose of chilli powder and a heroic amount of extremely spicy chillies.
+Sometimes, Habanero and Scotch Bonnet chillies are used, but more often than not superhot chillies are used, and the Naga Morich is the most commonly used variety.
+This makes perfect sense when you consider that most of the Indian restaurants and takeaways in the UK are owned by Bangladeshis, and that the Bangladeshis hold the Naga Morich chilli in very high regard, often referring to it as the 'queen of chillies'.

 I once communicated with a famous Indian chef and he told me that the Naga Morich and Bhut Jolokia chillies are not widely used throughout India.
 According to him, there is a region in India that doesn't use as many of the traditional Indian spices, but they do use Naga Morich and Bhut Jolokia chillies in small amounts, and this gives their cuisine a distinct flavour and also makes it much spicier than the cuisine from other regions of India.
 I assume he was referring to Nagaland in Northeast India, where I'm told that the food is much spicier compared to the food from other regions of the country.